-Alternative 1 - If selected, Hess would not be authorized to undertake the proposed activities.
+Alternative 1 - If selected, Shell would not be authorized to undertake the proposed activities.
 If the proposed activities are not undertaken, they would not cause activity-specific routine or accidental impacts.
-Activities related to other existing leases, authorizations, and permits associated with the overall OCS activities would not increase.
-The No Action Alternative would not significantly change the environmental impacts of overall OCS oil and gas exploration and development activities as described in the 2017-2022 GOM Multisale EIS, 2018 GOM Supplemental EIS, and GOM Lease Sales 259 and 261 Supplemental EIS, and routine and accidental impacts would continue to occur elsewhere in the GOM.
-However, these activities on this lease block would not occur.
+Activities related to the previously issued authorizations on the existing OCS lease block, Mississippi Canyon Block 524, Lease OCS-G 33161, and related to the overall OCS activities would not increase.
+The No Action Alternative would not significantly change the environmental impacts of overall OCS oil and gas exploration and development activities as described in the 2017-2022 GOM Multisale EIS, 2018 GOM Supplemental EIS, and GOM Lease Sales 259 and 261 Supplemental EIS.
+Routine and accidental impacts elsewhere in the GOM and previously authorized or permitted activities on this lease block would continue to occur.

-2.2 PROPOSED ACTION
+2.2 Proposed Action

-Alternative 2 - If selected, Hess would be authorized to undertake the proposed activities as requested in N-10219.
+Alternative 2 - If selected, Shell would be authorized to undertake the proposed activities as requested in S-8140.
 The lessee/operator will conduct operations in accordance with the lease stipulations; OCSLA; and all applicable Federal, State, and local regulations (as per 30 CFR § 550.101(a)); guidance provided in all appropriate NTLs (as per 30 CFR § 550.103); and appropriate mitigation measures, terms and conditions, and reasonable and prudent measures set out in the FWS 2018 BO, NMFS 2020 BiOp (as amended), and NMFS 2021 Amended ITS, as applicable.
 These consist of the following: